enriqueperezpi/kubernetes-examples/index.md

 ### frontend-backend-example-1

 This is a very simple resource configuration that deploys a frontend and backend services running in the cluster.
-Communication between the services which uses type `NodePort` and `ClusterIP` to show the functionality and differences.
+Frontend uses service type `NodePort` and `ClusterIP` for the backend.
 We are deploying into namespace `app`.
-You may choose an existing one or remove namespace from metadata to deploy into default namespace.
+You may choose another existing one or if you prefer, just remove namespace definition from metadata to deploy into default namespace.

 #### Deploy backend

 ```bash
 kubectl create -f backend.yaml
 ```
-frontend.yaml
+> backend.yaml
 ```markdown
 apiVersion: apps/v1
 kind: Deployment